Radio Emission from Broad Absorption Line Quasars: Summary

 2. In the nine detected objects, the radio spectral slope $\alpha_{5.5-9.0}$ is steep ($< -0.5$) in five objects and is flat or inverted ($> -0.5$) in four objects.
 We present evidence that the steep-slope emission can be associated with the UV outflows, and that the flat-slope emission can be intrinsically steep but flattened by free-free absorption from the UV outflowing gas.

-3. However, we find no correlation between the radio luminosity and the estimated outflow kinetic power, which suggests that the outflows are not a major source of the observed radio emission.
-In addition, the radio loudness of these RQ ALQs is comparable to that of typical RQ quasars, implying that the UV outflows do not lead to excess radio emission.
+3. However, we find no correlation between the radio luminosity and the estimated outflow $\dot{E}_{\rm k}$, which suggests that the outflows are not a major source of the observed radio emission.
+In addition, the $R$ value of these RQ BALQs is comparable to that of typical RQ quasars, implying that the UV outflows in BALQs likely do not produce stronger radio emission compared to those in non-BALQs.

-Future higher resolution radio observations on $\sim$ 100-pc scales can try to spatially resolve the radio emission if it originates from a wind.
-Future multi-frequency radio observations can test the free-free absorption interpretation, as the emission should be completely absorbed below 5\,GHz where $\tau_{\rm ff} \gg 1$, and be steepened above 9\,GHz where $\tau_{\rm ff} \ll 1$, as found in some nearby AGN \citep{Baskin2021}.
+Future higher resolution radio observations on $\sim$ 100-pc scales may spatially resolve the radio emission if it originates from a wind.
+Future multi-frequency radio observations can test the free-free absorption interpretation, as the emission should be completely absorbed below 5\,GHz where $\tau_{\rm ff} \gg 1$, and become optically thin above 9\,GHz where $\tau_{\rm ff} \ll 1$, as found in some nearby AGN \citep{Baskin2021}.
 If this is verified, radio observations on $\sim$ 100-mas scales can be used to map the absorbing wind column density distribution.

-\facilities{VLA} \software{CASA, Astropy}
+\facilities{VLA} \software{CASA \citep{CASA2022}, Astropy \citep{Astropy2022}}